 - Spectators = free

 - Camping on site is $30.00 for any number of nights.

 You absolutely, positively, must be a registered member of NAR or TRA in order to access the launch pads.
 Please come with a current membership card in-hand and present it along with your valid ID at check-in.
 Local youth (San Luis Valley communities) participating with a registered group are exempt from the membership requirement.

 If you do not have a valid NAR or TRA card at time of check-in, you will be required to register or renew your NAR membership and pay the annual fee.
-Bring cash; there’s no credit card service on site.
+Bring cash or a checkbook; there’s no credit card service on site.